cristibalan/braid/README.md

 repositories and use an automated mechanism for updating the external library and generating patches to upgrade the external library.

-Braid creates a file `.braids` in the root of your repository that contains references to external libraries or mirrors.
+Braid creates a file `.braids.json` in the root of your repository that contains references to external libraries or mirrors.
 There are two types of mirrors in
 Braid: squashed and full.
 Mirrors are squashed by default, which is what you'll generally want because they're faster and don't pollute your history with